Galooshi/happo/README.md

 ### Headless Diffux-CI

 Since Diffux-CI uses Firefox to generate its snapshots, you need a display.
 If you are on a build server, you usually don't have a screen.
-To run `diffux_ci` then, you can use a virtual display server such as [xvfb](http://www.x.org/archive/X11R7.6/doc/man/man1/Xvfb.1.xhtml).
+To run `diffux` then, you can use a virtual display server such as [xvfb](http://www.x.org/archive/X11R7.6/doc/man/man1/Xvfb.1.xhtml).
 The [example CI script](diffux_ci_example.sh) as well as the internal Travis test